Johnsonville, New Zealand: Keith Spry Pool

-Alex Moore park is a sporting ground located on Broderick Road / Moorefield Road.
-The grounds host football, rugby, cricket, softball and athletics.
-The facilities include an artificial cricket surface, changing rooms and club house.
-The Alex Moore Park Development Project is planning a $6 million sports centre on the site that will replace disparate and outdated sports clubrooms with a centralised gym, meeting rooms and function area.

-Johnsonville Community Centre
+Community Centre

 The Johnsonville Community Centre is located on the corner of Frankmoore Avenue and Moorefield Road and provides community services including education, Citizens Advice Bureau, support groups and youth groups.
-The building is owned by the Wellington City Council and was opened in 1995 after significant investment and fund raising by local community groups.
+The building is owned by the Wellington City Council and was opened in 1995, after significant investment and fund raising by local community groups.

+Waitohi community hub

+A major new multi-level community facility named Waitohi was opened in December 2019.
+The design integrates Keith Spry Pool with new premises for the Johnsonville Library, a cafe, the Whānau Manaaki kindergarten and also links with the existing Johnsonville Community Centre.

 Regional planning

 As a part of the Northern Growth Management Plan from Wellington City Council, there exists a proposal to redevelop Johnsonville's main precinct into the "Johnsonville Town Centre".
 This plan recognises Johnsonville as Wellington's most economically important commercial and population hub outside the city centre.
 The plan recommends the creation of a unique and identifiable Johnsonville culture around the triangular precinct - bounded by Johnsonville Road to the east, Broderick Road to the south and Moorefield Road to the west.